hjohnson12/chattailor-ai/README.md

 - **ChatTailorAI.Uwp**: Represents the presentation layer specifically for UWP.
 This includes user interface components and the logic needed to handle user interactions within the UWP framework.

+## Contributing

+### Reporting Bugs

+Found a bug?
+Open an issue on GitHub with a clear description of the problem and how to reproduce it.

+### Suggesting Features

+Have an idea for a new feature?
+Open an issue on GitHub with a detailed description of your suggestion and why it would be useful.

+### Submitting Pull Requests

+Want to contribute code?
+Awesome!
+Here’s how to get started:
+1. **Fork the repository**.
+2. **Clone your fork**: `git clone https://github.com/your-username/chattailor-ai.git`
+3. **Create a branch**: `git checkout -b feature-or-bugfix-name`
+4. **Make your changes**.
+5. **Commit your changes**: `git commit -m "Description of the feature or fix"`
+6. **Push to your branch**: `git push origin feature-or-bugfix-name`
+7. **Create a pull request**.

+If possible, please try to stick with the project's architecture and code style when making changes.

 ## Ethical Use Guidelines

 We are committed to promoting ethical use of AI technologies.
 Here are our guidelines to ensure responsible usage: